Clarifai/docs/docs/portal-guide/concepts/create-get-update-delete.md

 **Manage your concepts**
 <hr />

-A concept is something that describes an entity in the physical world, similar to a “tag” or “keyword.”
-Concepts are also known as "classes" in the field of machine learning.

-You can use a concept to annotate an input if that input has that entity.
-You can also add it to a model if you want that model to be able to recognize that entity.
-The data in these concepts give the model something to “observe” about the keyword, and learn from.

-Within your app on the Community platform, you can create concepts and carry out various management tasks on them.

-:::caution
+A concept, [as previously explained](README.mdx), represents an entity in the physical world, much like a "tag" or "keyword."
+On the Clarifai platform, you can create and manage these concepts within your app to enhance your model's ability to recognize and categorize data.

+:::danger Delete Concepts

 We currently do not support deleting concepts unilaterally since they have such an integral tie across almost all other data structures in the platform, like inputs, models, searches, etc.